 Victoria McKay is Managing Director of the Women’s Jewellery Network, CEO of a European FinTech, and a respected, proven Strategy & Operations Consultant.
 Before diversifying her career, Victoria was the award-winning COO of London Diamond Bourse for more than six years, and lead the re-positioning and redevelopment of the institution, from insular members’ club to forward thinking, globally-respected conglomerate trading organisation.

-In addition to her extensive commercial experience, Victoria has completed the IIDGR Synthetic Diamond Diploma; she also has diplomas in Digital Marketing, Branding and Social Media Marketing.
-Victoria is an acknowledged Jewellery industry influenced and contributed editorial opinion to a range of international and national trade journals, including Retail Jeweller, Professional Jeweller and Rapaport.
-She was a panel judge for the UK Jewellery Awards for four consecutive years, sat on the Camden Business Board and was an Executive board member for the Hatton Garden Business Improvement District at the time of the area's successful ballot.
+In addition to her extensive commercial experience, Victoria has completed the De Beers Group Institute Synthetic Diamond Diploma; she also has diplomas in digital marketing, branding and social media marketing.
+Victoria is a respected and influential figure in the jewellery industry, and her opinion is regularly sought by a host of international and national trade journals, including Retail Jeweller, Professional Jeweller and Rapaport.
+She held the role of panel judge for the UK Jewellery Awards for four consecutive years, has sat on the Camden Business Board, and was an Executive Board Member for the Hatton Garden Business Improvement District (BID) at the time of the area's successful ballot.
 Victoria is a passionate advocate for women and cites her mother as her constant inspiration and heroine.

 Nyasha Pitt is a Communications Director of the Women's Jewellery Network; she is also a multi-passionate entrepreneur, providing creative, commercial communications consultancy to a wide breadth of clients, which include trade organisations, leading UK fine jewellery manufacturers and innovative designer-makers.
 Nyasha is also Vice-Chair and Lay Trustee of Warwick Students' Union and Chair of the West Midlands Mayor Andy Street's Communication Sub-Committee for the region's Inclusive Leadership initiative.